-There are several steps to the process of cooking salt beef and you need to let it soak in a pickling mixture for about 7 days.
+There are several steps to the process of cooking this salt beef recipe and you need to let it soak in a pickling mixture for about 7 days.
 This brine mainly contains spices like coriander seeds and juniper berries to give the beef brisket a great savoury flavour.
 Where you leave the beef brisket is also very important – make sure you leave it in a cool place or in the fridge for the 7 days it’s resting in the liquid.
 During this time is also important that you turn it everyday to make sure the brine reaches the whole beef brisket.
 Your effort will definitely pay off because when salted and cooked, salt beef is melting tender and falls apart, making it one of the best sandwich toppings.
-Salt beef is delicious piled onto bagels or rye bread with plenty of pickles and mustard.
+Bresaola is delicious piled onto bagels or rye bread with plenty of pickles and mustard.
 Cooked salt beef will keep in the fridge for a week, so you can make it on the weekend and have it ready to top lunch sandwiches during the week or even just have it as a snack in between meals.
 If you’re going out with the family for a picnic or a day out, making this salt beef ahead and using it to make sandwiches is also a great idea that will help you save money too.
 Traditionally saltpetre or sodium nitrite is used in the salting mixture to keep the meat pink – you can buy it from some sausage making websites, but it’s not essential.

 - 300g soft light brown sugar